 Money and Malachite Symbolism

 If ever there was a stone for merchants, malachite would be it.
-This always beautiful green and black banded gem material has long enjoyed tremendous popularity.
+This always beautiful green-and-black banded gem material has long enjoyed tremendous popularity.
 Since no two stones look alike, each malachite piece can have a unique appeal.
 Customers could find personal or magical significance in unusual patterns.
 In addition, artisans could easily carve the stones into intriguing amulets.
-No wonder this became “the salesman’s stone.”
+With such great marketability, no wonder this became “the salesman’s stone.”

 If kept with money, malachite was believed to increase wealth.
 Traders also wore the stone during business transactions to attract profitable deals.
 (Of course, in modern America, green is the color of money, symbolically and literally).